How Your Business Can Conduct A Successful Pride Campaign

 Some businesses will attempt to demonstrate their “wokeness” by superficially aligning themselves with the queer community by rainbow-washing their social media and selling a hand-fan that says “Yaassss Qween!” and “Werk it Gurl.”

 Although this performative activism of putting a rainbow in a logo can allow brands to avoid the wrath of twitter’s cancel culture for June, and potentially generate support and custom.
-In 2021, it’s becoming more apparent the businesses are attempting to capitalise on an already marginalised community.
+Every year, it’s becoming more apparent the businesses are attempting to capitalise on an already marginalised community.

 This blog could detail the history behind pride, including the Stonewall riots, historical figures such as Marsha P. Johnson, and what the pride flag we know stands for.
 Unfortunately, the word count on this blog is limited (disappointing, I know!)